 Yaletown: in the heart of downtown.
 People with one or two-bedroom apartments are often looking for a roommate.
 Some will partition off a portion of the living room and rent it out as a semi-private bedroom.
 Be wary of ‘sun rooms’, which are basically encased balconies.
 We have seen people try to pass these as bedrooms and rent them out, even though it is illegal to do so.
 You would also quickly find out that they get insanely hot in the summer, and freezing in the winter!

 Fairview Slopes: stretches between Granville and Main Streets south of False Creek to King Edward Avenue.
 It is a very popular living area with many apartment buildings, basement suites and some shared houses.
-One is usually able to find a bachelor suite around Vancouver General Hospital and City Hall for $900+, one bedroom apartments for $1000+ and two bedrooms for $1500+.
-One bedroom basement suites run for $900+ and two bedroom basement suites about $1300.
+One is usually able to find a bachelor suite around Vancouver General Hospital and City Hall for $1000+, one bedroom apartments for $1000+ and two bedrooms for $1500+.

 VANCOUVER EAST SIDE